PADL/SwiftOCA/README.md

 * [SwiftOCAUI](Sources/SwiftOCAUI): framework for binding SwiftUI views to OCA classes
 * [SwiftOCADevice](Sources/SwiftOCADevice): an OCA device (server)

-All APIs use `async/await` and support both macOS and Linux: on macOS, [FlyingFox](https://github.com/swhitty/FlyingFox) is used for socket I/O, and on Linux, [IORingSwift](https://github.com/PADL/IORingSwift).
+All APIs are async-safe and support both macOS and Linux: on macOS, [FlyingFox](https://github.com/swhitty/FlyingFox) is used for socket I/O, and on Linux, [IORingSwift](https://github.com/PADL/IORingSwift).

 | Platform | TCP | UDP client | UDP server | WS client | WS server | Local |
 | -:       | :-  | :-         | :-         | :-        | :-        | :-    |